 All you really have to do to witness how much hardcore punk meant to the early thrash bands is see how many covers there are of thrash metal’s finest giving it homage–and not just in their early garage days, either.
 Slayer, Overkill, and Sepultura have all famously made their favorite hardcore moments their own.
 Most recently on Dystopia, Megadeth offered a cover of “Foreign Policy” by LA’s Fear:

 In the United Kingdom, Motorhead was also a big influence upon thrash metal; in fact, Lemmy and company are one of the few bands that holds strong appeal between metalheads and punk rockers.
+It seems unusual now, but there was a time when metalheads and punk rockers did not mix.
+Long hair at a hardcore gig?
+Nope.
+Shaved head at a metal show?
+Nope.

-“I don’t think I can put into words how much Motorhead meant to me when I first started buying their records and going to their gigs,” Lars Ulrich praises the trio.
+“I don’t think I can put into words how much Motorhead meant to me when I first started buying their records and going to their gigs,” Lars Ulrich of Metallica praises the trio.
 “I remember when they supported Ozzy in the States and some friends and I followed their bus around for about six days!”

 At least two other UK bands, Discharge and G.B.H., were responsible for adding the frenzied distortion that was more common in NWOBHM to hardcore music.

 All of these would be major influences on the snarling, barking vocal delivery of many thrash metal bands.
-A frequent target of attack were the then-conservative governments in both respective nations: Reagan in the United States, and Thatcher in the United Kingdom (though if you were the Dead Kennedys, Jerry Brown was your favorite roast target).
+A frequent target of attack were the then-conservative governments in both nations: Reagan in the United States, and Thatcher in the United Kingdom (though if you were the Dead Kennedys, Jerry Brown was your favorite roast target).
 Themes also included war, death, mental illness, and even science fiction and horror.

 The “horror punk” image and sound was developed by a New Jersey band called The Misfits, who scored one of the most recognizable band logos ever with a famous “death head” that has sold millions of T-shirts and merchandise since then.
 Metallica has cited Misfits songs like “Die, Die My Darling” and “Last Caress” as early favorites and have covered them on numerous occasions, including a 30th anniversary show in 2011 with Misfits singer Glenn Danzig joining them onstage to enormous cheers.

 Once again Diamond Head’s super-fan is Lars Ulrich, who helped compile the band’s greatest “hits” for a collection and convinced them to get back together to open for Metallica when they became superstars in the early 90s.
+The song also played a key part in the recent Big Four reunion tour, big enough for all the bands to put aside whatever differences they had to jam out on this true metal standard.

 Written by Matt P